6052 —הדרכה לבחור צעיר בפרשת דרכים וערך לימוד התורה

 מזכיר

-The Rebbe further notes that the most effective form of influence is not achieved through words alone, but through action—by being a living example of the values one seeks to convey.
-In this context, the Rebbe addresses the sister herself.
-If, through her conduct and lifestyle, she serves as a living example of how a Jewish woman lives—each Jewish woman being called a daughter of Sarah, Rivkah, Rachel, and Leah—this will have a powerful influence on her family, including her brother.
+It is evident that the most effective influence comes not only through speech but through action—that is, being a living example of the matter and ideal one promotes.
+Certainly in this case as well: if you conduct yourself in all aspects as a living example of how a Bas Yisrael should act—each one called the daughter of Sarah, Rivkah, Rachel, and Leah—this will surely have much influence on your family's conduct, including your brother.